EbonJaeger/dolphin-rs/README.md

 In the Bot tab on the left, you **must** enable both the Presense Intent and the Server Members Intent.
 These are required so Minecraft players can tag Discord users.

+To start the bot, it has to know the Bot Token, shown on your bot's Discord page.
+Dolphin uses an environment variable named `DISCORD_TOKEN` for this.
+You can set this variable automatically; look up guides on how to do this for your particular operating system.
+Or, you could set it when you run the Dolphin program, typically: `DISCORD_TOKEN=<paste the token here> ./dolphin-rs`

 Next, invite the bot to your Discord server using this link, replacing the Client ID with your bot's ID:

 ```